Manishearth/manishearth.github.io/source/_posts/2015-05-27-wrapper-types-in-rust-choosing-your-guarantees.markdown

 is a cell type that can be used to hold any data and has no runtime cost, but accessing it requires `unsafe` blocks).
 The last one should only be used if one is certain that the usage won't cause any memory unsafety.
-Remember that writing to a struct is not an atomic operation, and many functions like `vec.push()` can reallocate internally and cause unsafe behavior (so even monotonicity may not be enough to justify `UnsafeCell`)
+Remember that writing to a struct is not an atomic operation, and many functions like `vec.push()` can reallocate internally and cause unsafe behavior (so even monotonicity[^5] may not be enough to justify `UnsafeCell`)

 [^4]: `Arc<UnsafeCell<T>>` actually won't compile since `UnsafeCell<T>` isn't `Send` or `Sync`, but we can wrap it in a type and implement `Send`/`Sync` for it manually to get `Arc<Wrapper<T>>` where `Wrapper` is `struct Wrapper<T>(UnsafeCell<T>)`.
+[^5]: By this I mean a piece of data that has a monotonic consistency requirement; i.e. a counter or a monotonically growing stack

 #### Guarantees